BrunoAlou/PHP-Simple-Login-Cookies/README.md

-# PHP-Simple-CRUD
+# PHP-Simple-Login

-Simple Crud with this functions:
+Simple Login with this functions:
     *Add User
     *Login With User (Using Cookies)
     *List all users added